 3. Limit the number of romantic partners that you have at any given time to prevent the spread of STIs.
 4. Take an STD test after every serious relationship, long-term relationship, and when changing partners.

-6. Don’t share washcloths, towels, and clothing with others, unless it is clean and hasn’t been worn since these have close contact with your skin.
+6. Don’t share washcloths, towels, and clothing with others, unless it is clean and hasn’t been worn since these have close contact with your skin cells.

-7. Regularly remove the bacteria and dead skin cells from your lips, face, and skin each day by using astringent cleansers like Barbara’s Lympha Cleanse Body Wash.
+7. Regularly remove the bacteria and dead skin cells from your lips, face, and skin each day by using astringent cleansers like Barbara Frank’s Lympha Cleanse Body Wash.
 Exfoliate your lips daily with a lip exfoliator or scrub.
-Cleanse your face with an astringent face cleanser: You can add Barbara’s Natural Herbal Lotion to your face soap to get a deeper clean that will help clean the dirt out of your pores.
-You can then follow this up by removing dead skin cells by cleaning the skin with toner.
-You can make your own toner at home by diluting Barbara’s Natural Herbal Lotion with purified water or a liquid skin moisturizer that you like.
+Cleanse your face with an astringent face cleanser: You can add Barbara Frank’s Natural Herbal Lotion to your face soap to get a deeper clean that will help clean the dirt out of your pores.
+You can then follow this up by removing dead skin cells by cleaning your skin with toner.
+You can make your own toner at home by diluting Barbara Frank’s Natural Herbal Lotion with purified water or a liquid skin moisturizer of your choice.
 Then apply this mixture to a cotton square or ball and run it all over your face in circular motions.
-If your skin feels too dry after washing your face with an astringent and using toner on it, then only use or the other each day and then apply an oil-based moisturizer to your skin to remoisturize it at night before bed, such as Barbara’s Rose Beautifying Cream.
+If your skin feels too dry after washing your face with an astringent and using toner, then only use one or the other each day and then apply an oil-based moisturizer to your skin to remoisturize it at night before bed, such as Barbara Frank’s Rose Beautifying Cream.

-8. If you have acne in hard-to-reach places like your back/backne/back acne, it is good to take soaking baths regularly to draw the bacteria out of these areas: The hot water, salt, and astringents will help suck out the bacteria and infections in these areas to help reduce the size of the pimples with each bath, and even fade them after a few baths.
-The secret is getting the right astringents added to the bath water to help clear out these skin infections and pockets of bacteria.
+8. If you have acne in hard-to-reach places like your back/backne/back acne, it is good to take soaking baths regularly to draw the bacteria out of these areas: The hot water, salt, and astringents will help suck out the bacteria and infections in these areas to help reduce the size of the pimples and fade them more and more with each bath.
+The secret is taking long baths (30-45 minute baths) and getting the right astringents added to the bath water to help clear out skin infections and pockets of bacteria.
 Baths are also very effective if you have many bug or mosquito bites that you want to help shrink in size and lessen the itch.
+If you still continue to struggle with back acne no matter what you do, you can contact Barbara Frank (301-297-3909, barbara_20815@hotmail.com) for more information about other causes of backne, such as certain lifestyle and hygiene habits.

 9. Choose your intimate partners carefully.
 Choose those in your environment carefully.
-The people you have around you in your environment will be touching things that you touch, they will be breathing in your airspace, and they will be using your products, so you will share germs and bacteria with these individuals.
-Thus, to be healthier, keep healthy people around you.
+The people you have around you in your environment will be touching things that you touch, they will be breathing in your airspace, they may be eating behind you and sharing utensils with you, and they may be using your products, so you will share germs and bacteria with these individuals.
+Thus, to be healthier, keep healthier people around you.

 Skincare Products To Help Reduce and Improve Acne

-Astringent face moisturizers to leave on your face overnight to help prevent acne outbreaks before they occur: Barbara’s Rose Beautifying Cream.
+2. Astringent face moisturizers to leave on your face overnight to help prevent acne outbreaks before they occur: Barbara Frank’s Rose Beautifying Cream

-Bathe with an astringent body wash for the acne that may appear all over your body: Barbara’s Lympha Cleanse Face Body Wash
+5. Bathe with an astringent body wash for the acne that may appear all over your body: Barbara Frank’s Lympha Cleanse Face Body Wash

 Acne Myth: Is Acne Caused By Stress?

-We have shown you a lot of evidence here that acne is generally caused by cancers, STIs, bacterial and parasitic infections, fungal infections, and contact with infected or contaminated objects.
+We have shown you a lot of evidence here that acne is generally caused by cancers, STIs/STDs, bacterial, fungal, and parasitic infections, and contact with infected or contaminated objects or individuals.
 So, focusing on stress as a cause of acne can cause you to ignore the most likely cause of your acne: An infection.

 People are stressed all the time.
 Stress is a natural part of life, but most people don’t usually have extreme acne everyday or have breakouts everyday.
 So, despite daily stressors, acne outbreaks come and go.
-Stress can weaken your immune system, which makes it more likely that an infection can overwhelm your body, but the problem is really the infection.
+Stress can weaken your immune system, which makes it more likely that an infection can overwhelm your body, but the main problem is still the infection itself.
 However, stress does contribute to problems by making your immune system less capable of successfully fighting off bacteria on its own.
+When the human body fails to do its job properly, when your body fails to perform at optimal levels, you can help it perform better with healthy, natural, and organic skincare products like Barbara Frank’s products.

 Acne Myth: Is Acne Caused By Hormones?

 Pregnant women have a lot of new hormones going through their body, but have you noticed how their face seems to glow and their skin tends to look healthy?
 If hormonal imbalances were a main cause of acne, then pregnant women should look terrible.
-But they don’t, so there are clearly other factors at play that contribute to acne, such as a skin infections.
+But this is not the case, so there are clearly other factors at play that contribute to acne like skin infections and skin cancer.

 We wrote a lot of articles to help you learn more about acne and to better understand it, so feel free to check them out: DL’s Health & Beauty Acne Blog Post Articles